21-ways/21-ways.github.io/ch0-04-building-blocks.md

 All modern cryptography systems are transparent systems.
-They are built in a way that ensures that the system is secure, even if your enemy knows everything about the system *except* your personal secret.
+They are built in a way that ensures that the system is secure, even if your enemy knows everything about the system *except* your personal secret.[^shannon] Bitcoin is such a transparent cryptography system, even though it doesn\'t encrypt any data.
-\[Footnote: This is known as Kerckhoff\'s principle or Shannon\'s maxim.
-It is the opposite of \"security through obscurity.\"\] Bitcoin is such a transparent cryptography system, even though it doesn\'t encrypt any data.
 In terms of cryptography, all that Bitcoin makes use of are cryptographic hashes and digital signatures, both of which are distinct from encryption.
 There are no secrets in Bitcoin.
 The only secret is your personal secret, which is your private key.
 As long as you manage to keep your private key secure, your bitcoin funds will be secure as well.

+[^shannon]: This is known as Kerckhoff\'s principle or Shannon\'s maxim.
+It is the opposite of \"security through obscurity.\"

 To summarize: public-key cryptography is used to create two numbers that are mathematically linked.
 One number is shared with the public; the